arkivverket/archive-uploader/README.md

 ## Build for production

-The following command will build a production ready version of the application for your current platform:
+The following command will build a production-ready version of the application for your current platform:

 ```
 yarn build
 ```

-If you want to build the application for macOS then use the following command:
+If you want to build a production-ready version the application for macOS then use the following command:

 ```
 yarn build-mac
 ```

-If you want to build the application for windows then use the following command:
+If you want to build a production-ready version the application for windows then use the following command:

 ```
 yarn build-win
 ```

-> Building a signed release for Windows can only be done on a Windows machine with the EV token
+> Building a production-ready version version for Windows can only be done on a Windows machine with the EV code signing token.

 ---